 Moreover, mold spores may “hide” inside parasites.
 And, some parasitic worms can block your bile ducts, interfering with toxin drainage.
-This means you may not be able to fully recover from mold illness until you give parasites the boot.
-(35, 36)
+This means you may not be able to recover fully from mold illness until you give parasites the boot.
+(40, 41)

 Often, you can see or smell mold — but not always.
 You may also see areas that have visible water damage.
-This is a red flag for possible mold growth.
+This is a red flag that there’s possible mold growth.

 If you suspect you have a mold problem, you can start with a few simple tests yourself.
 Certified mold inspectors are also available but vary in quality.
 Here’s a closer look at these options:

-Mold plates: You set out specially-prepared Petri dishes in various rooms to catch mold spores.
-You also collect a sample outside for comparison.
+Mold plates — Set out specially prepared Petri dishes in various rooms to catch mold spores.
+Also collect a sample outside for comparison.
 Send them to a lab for analysis.
 A drawback of this test method is that some toxic molds don’t commonly settle on mold plates.